November 8 marks the birthday of Irish author Bram Stoker, whose novel Dracula has inspired countless scary tales and movies for over a century.

-The private journal of Bram Stoker, Irish author of the classic ‘Dracula,’ was discovered in his great-grandson Noel Dobbs’ bookshelf in England.
+In 2011, the private journal of Bram Stoker was discovered in his great-grandson Noel Dobbs’ bookshelf in England.
 The journal contains 305 of Stoker’s own entries, varying in length.

 “When I saw it, I was amazed.
 'I thought, 'The Holy Grail!
 We've found it!,” said Professor Dacre Stoker of the discovery in his cousin’s home.